 Both therapies are recognised as the gold standard by the National Institute of Clinical Excellence.
 As trauma memories are often held in the body, Sensorimotor Psychotherapy may also be used.
 Mindfulness is also practiced as this can teach people ways to regulate their arousal levels.

 The trauma treatment is holistic and helps the person re-process the trauma so that memories which are being re-experienced are processed into narrative, explicit memory rather than implicit and somatic memory.
 This means that these memories no longer intrude on daily life nor interfere with addiction treatment.

-At Castle Craig, we offer three types of therapy which have been shown to help with trauma: Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitisation and Reprocessing (EMDR) and Post Traumatic Stress Disorder (PTSD) therapy.
+At Castle Craig, we offer three main types of therapy which have been shown to help with move past trauma: Cognitive Behavioral Therapy (CBT) and Eye Movement Desensitisation and Reprocessing (EMDR) and Post Traumatic Stress Disorder (PTSD) therapy.
 Following is a brief overview of each.

 Post Traumatic Stress Disorder (PTSD)